 Candidates will be assessed two at a time, but one candidate may be entered singly where there is an odd number.

 Use of CDs, Musical Accompaniment

-All exercises should be shown to the set music obtainable from the ISTD Sales Department.
-Clapping, set amalgamations and individual figures danced solo should be performed to appropriate music provided by the teacher.
+All exercises should be shown to the set music obtainable from the ISTD sales department.
+Clapping And individual figures danced solo should be performed to appropriate music provided by the teacher